ccdata/dimethyl_phosphorofluoridate.alkaline_hydrolysis/README.md

-# Computational pathways and transition states of chemical reactions
+# Pathways and transition states of chemical reactions